thanthese/ffcop/dev-conventions.md

 Always use "/" to refer to the context root (css, js, renders, links, forms, ...).
 The exception is redirects, where you *must* to relative paths.

+# Coding conventions

+- Functions do not contain blank lines.